-Being tropical plants, they are naturalized in Florida and parts of Texas and California.
+Being tropical plants, water hyacinths are naturalized in Florida and parts of Texas and California.
 They do well in USDA zones 9 - 11, but can be successfully grown in tubs and over wintered in greenhouses in other zones.
-In the northern states, they are treated as annuals as they die out below 200 to 250 F.

 - Nutritional supplementation with a potash fertilizer may be necessary, especially in small ponds with limited animal life.

 - Neutral or near neutral water is preferred.

 - Though free-floating, adding a little soil to the container is good for them.

 Yellow leaves indicate nutrient deficiency.
 Fertilizers that are not harmful to aquatic animals can be added directly into the pond.
 Standing the plants in Miracle-Gro for a day or two and returning them to the pond will also help.

 In areas with cold winters, the plants will wither and turn to slush.
 Removing the plants completely in late fall will help avoid a mess.
 Save a few for the next growing season by keeping them in a tub in a warm, bright place indoors.